Esri/jsapi-resources/README.md

 * [Vite/TypeScript](./esm-samples/jsapi-vite-ts/)
 * [Webpack (no framework)](./esm-samples/webpack/)

-## AMD TypeScript declaration files

-The TypeScript `.d.ts` files for the last several releases of the Maps SDK's AMD modules can be downloaded from this [repo](./4.x/typescript/README.md).
-Or, you can NPM install the [`arcgis-js-api`](https://www.npmjs.com/package/arcgis-js-api) package and the TypeScript definitions are included.

 ## HTML OAuth callback example

 If you have set OAuthInfo's `popup` property to `true`, you'll need to host a callback page on your server.
 This repo contains an [example callback page](./oauth/).
 For more information, visit the Maps SDK's [Access secure resources(https://developers.arcgis.com/javascript/latest/secure-resources/)] guide topic.

+## AMD TypeScript declaration files (Deprecated)

+The AMD TypeScript `.d.ts` files are deprecated at 4.29 and will be removed at 4.31.
+The last several releases of the Maps SDK's AMD modules can be downloaded from this [repo](./4.x/typescript/README.md).
+The NPM `.d.ts` files can be installed via the [`arcgis-js-api`](https://www.npmjs.com/package/arcgis-js-api) package, which is also deprecated at 4.29.

-## 3.x (Legacy) samples
+## 3.x samples (Deprecated)

-Legacy 3.x Bower and TypeScript samples can be downloaded or [checked out](https://git-scm.com/book/en/v2/Git-Basics-Tagging) via the [`legacy` releases tag](https://github.com/Esri/jsapi-resources/releases/tag/legacy).
+The deprecated 3.x Bower and TypeScript samples can be downloaded or [checked out](https://git-scm.com/book/en/v2/Git-Basics-Tagging) via the [`legacy` releases tag](https://github.com/Esri/jsapi-resources/releases/tag/legacy).

 ## Additional resources